graceolivia/Chartify2000/README.md

 `swift run SwiftCli "k1 k1 p1 p1 k1 k1" "k1 k1 p1 p1 k1 k1" "k1 k1 p1 p1 k1 k1" --knit-flat`

+To save the chart to a text file, use `  --output-file <filename>`:

+`swift run SwiftCli "k1 k1 p1 p1 k1 k1" --output-file example`

+This will save the file in the Charts folder.

 To test the project, either use XCODE tools to run tests as you wish, or in the project directory on the terminal run:

 `swift test`